2023 Most Popular Astronomy & Astrophysics Bachelor's Degree Schools in California

 The colleges and universities below are the most popular for astronomy majors pursuing a bachelor's degree.

-Our analysis found University of California - Santa Cruz to be the most popular school for astronomy and astrophysics students who want to pursue a bachelor’s degree in California.
-UC Santa Cruz is a large public school located in the city of Santa Cruz.
+Our 2023 rankings named University of California - Santa Cruz the most popular school in California for astronomy and astrophysics students working on their bachelor’s degree.
+UC Santa Cruz is a large public school located in the small city of Santa Cruz.

 Women make up 37% of the astronomy majors at the school.